-- Anytime the floor of a car being used for testing is not fitted. - During the recovery and repair of a car damaged during track running.
+- Anytime the floor of a car being used for testing is not fitted. - During the recovery and repair of a car damaged during track running. - b) An optional one day test, for the sole purpose of providing Young Drivers with the opportunity to test a current Formula 1 Car, carried out on the circuit at which the last

-b) An optional one day test, for the sole purpose of providing Young Drivers with the opportunity to test a current Formula 1 Car, of three consecutive days' duration carried out on the circuit at which the last Event of the Championship was held, such test commencing no less than 36 within 48 hours after the end of the Event.
+Event of the Championship was held, such test commencing within 48 hours after the end of the Event.
 Up to two cars may be used concurrently for this test.